 Assists in the grant data collection.
 Reviews methods and procedures for data acquisition, management, and quality control.
 Generates graphs, charts, or tables to present analysis results and provides interpretation.
 Prepares reports, correspondence, other materials, and analysis according to grant project schedules.

-Creates status reports on grant project plans, progress and results of activities.
-Coordinates agendas and grant project information dissemination in order to meet deadlines.
+Creates status reports on grant project plans, progress, and results of activities.
+Coordinates agendas and grant project information dissemination to meet deadlines.

 Evaluates effectiveness of grant project direction, schedules, activities, etc. Recommends and implements project activities and/or modifications of project activities and/or schedules as necessary to ensure achievement of grant project goals and objectives.